 How does double glazing work?

 Double glazing, or an Insulated Glazing Unit (IGU), is two sheets of glass separated by a pocket of air, or inert gas (argon/krypton), to provide an insulative thermal barrier.
-The pocket is designed to be around 14mm optimal to ensure there is no movement in the air causing thermal convection.
+In Australia’s environmental conditions, the space between the glass is designed to be around 14mm for optimal performance, ensuring there is no movement in the air causing thermal convection.

 If you imagine putting hot coffee in a thermos flask versus a plastic container which product will retain its temperature for longer?
 This concept is the same for Double glazing versus Single Glazing.